whydoesanyonecare/Nacht-Der-Untoten-T6-Zombies/README.md

 #LEGACY MODE

+Used some parts from Bandits Legacy mode release.

 legacy mode can be enabled by typing 'set legacy 1' in console

 In legacy mode there is no perk machine or pack a punch area and zombies amount has been limited to 24 each round also zombies cant attack behind barriers anymore.